 - Recommended Use

 Sandalwood Hydrosol has a warm woody and musky scent that is exotic.
-It can be used as a facial mist or mix it in your moisturizer to benefits from its deep moisturizing capabilities.
-Also mist it on hair to keep it looking moisturized and silky and smelling gorgeous.
+It can be used as a facial mist or mix it in your moisturizer to benefit from its deep moisturizing capabilities.
+Also, mist it on hair to keep it looking moisturized and silky and smelling gorgeous.
 This exotic hydrosol has strong anti-inflammatory effects.
-It soothes irritated skin and reduces inflammation related to acne, eczema and psoriasis.
+It soothes irritated skin and reduces inflammation related to acne, eczema, and psoriasis.
 Sandalwood is one of the best anti-aging ingredients out there.
-It is great for mature skin types, nourishes skin, fights free radicals, prevents premature aging and smooths fine lines.
+It is great for mature skin types, nourishes skin, fights free radicals, prevents premature aging, and smooths fine lines.
 Many hydrosols are suitable for sensitive skin but among the top ones include sandalwood.
 It is highly anti-inflammatory and soothing which helps easily irritated skin.
-Sandalwood hydrosol has anti-infectious properties and can be diffused in the room to kill germs and help clear out the respiratory pathways.
-It is also a great natural masculine perfume or addition to mens products.
+Sandalwood hydrosol has anti-infectious properties and can be diffused in the room to kill germs and help clear out respiratory pathways.
+It is also a great natural masculine perfume or addition to men's products.
 It can be used in deodorant sprays as the base liquid instead of distilled water.
-It can also be misted on skin which leaves an intoxicating lingering scent.
+It can also be misted on the skin which leaves an intoxicating lingering scent.

-Hydrosols are a great alternative to essential oils and have a similar aroma but with the added benefit of being water based so they can be used in products where an oil doesn't work as well like cleaning products etc..
-For those not familiar with hydrosols, they are a byproduct of steam distilling essential oils.
+Hydrosols are a great alternative to essential oils and have a similar aroma but with the added benefit of being water-based so they can be used in products where oil doesn't work as well like cleaning products etc. For those not familiar with hydrosols, they are a byproduct of steam-distilling essential oils.
 They contain many similar benefits and also other benefits that are water soluble and not found in the essential oils themselves.
 When essential oils are distilled two things are produced an essential oil on the top and a hydrosol on the bottom.
-These two are later separated into a hydrosol and an essential oil.
+These two are later separated into hydrosol and essential oil.